 Creating a successful social media marketing strategy that doesn’t take a lot of time includes learning how to create messages that get results.
 That can be trickier than it sounds.
 There are details to consider—not just what to say, but how to format them and when to say them.

 Whether it’s a blog post, a tweet, or a retweet, saying the right thing can put a B2B company in a positive light.
 Posts that are insightful and thought-provoking inspire conversation.
-Conversation builds trust, and trust has the potential to draw
+Conversation builds trust, and trust has the potential to draw in valuable business leads.

 This is why a B2B company needs to have a clear idea of what the company message is—‘Save Time, Save the World,’ for example, or ‘Creating Connections that Drive Success.’
 It’s all about the benefit that other businesses will receive when they purchase products and services from B2B technology companies.